 - The problem is a result of normal wear and tear

-It’s also very important you complain as soon as possible.
+It’s also very important that you complain as soon as possible.
 In the first six months, the onus is on the retailer to prove the car was ‘satisfactory’ when they sold it.
 Beyond that, it’s up to the buyer to show the problem was there at the beginning, and you may need a report from an expert to prove that.

 According to the law, you can return a car up to six (or five in Scotland) years after you bought it.
-However, as time goes by, it becomes more difficult to prove a fault and not wear and tear is the cause of any problem.
+However, as time goes by, it becomes more difficult to prove that a fault, and not wear and tear, is the cause of any problem.

 When you complain, you’re obliged to give the dealer the chance to rectify the situation.
 This can include volunteering to fix any problem with the car, offering a full or partial refund, or replacing the car.

 Throughout the process, keep a record of any communications.
-When you reach agreement, make you sure you get it in writing.
+When you reach an agreement, make sure you get it in writing.

 If you decide what is being offered to you is not enough, you can reject the car, but you must do so within six months of taking delivery.
 You have to give full details of what you’re doing, and why you’re doing it, in writing.

 If the dealer won’t accept this, it may be best to go to the next rung up the ladder.
 If the dealer is a member of an industry body, such as the Retail Motor Industry Federation or Motor Codes, they may be able to help.
 If not, try talking to the customer relations in the UK head office of the car manufacturer.